pystra/pystra/doc/README.rst

 PyRe provides functionalities to make structural reliability analysis as easy as possible.
 Here is a short list of some of its features:

-* Perform reliability analysis with First-Order Reliability Methods
+* Perform reliability analysis with different kinds of Reliability Methods.

 * Includes a large suite of well-documented statistical distributions.